looparmor/looparmor.dev/content/english/services.md

 {{< accordion "Workshops" >}}
 It does not matter if you are thinking about creating an Internal Developer Platform and don't know where to start, or if you have already started with a few components but don't know if you are on the right track.
 Sometimes a workshop is the perfect way to talk about ideas, learn new things and try out different concepts.
 They are also a great place where platform teams can gather feedback or requirements from different development teams and advertise themselves and their value internally to make sure that a platform is a valuable investment.

-**I offer workshops for teams in every stage of their platform engineering journey by providing insights and expertise to help them build an Internal Developer Platform which their developers love.**
+**I offer workshops for teams in every stage of their platform engineering journey by providing insights and expertise to enable them to build an Internal Developer Platform which their developers love.**
 {{< /accordion >}}

 {{< accordion "Building a Platform Team" >}}